tylerbutler/FluidFramework/.changeset/tiny-pans-fly.md

 ---
 "@fluidframework/sequence": minor
-"@fluidframework/merge-tree": patch
 ---

-initial implementation of interval stickiness, behind feature flag "intervalStickinessEnabled"
+Experimental feature: An initial implementation of "interval stickiness".
+This experimental feature can only be used by enabling the feature flag "intervalStickinessEnabled".